 This page contains affiliate links.
 You can find our full disclosure policy here.

-Sydney is a beautiful city, and although it is blessed with the natural wonder that is the harbour, its artificial structures can be just as impressive.
-Funny as it sounds, if you’re an architecture buff (or simply someone with an eye for beauty), a walk-through Sydney’s streets with your head craned upwards can be a very rewarding way to spend your day.
+Sydney is a beautiful city.
+It is blessed with the natural wonder that is the harbour, but its artificial structures can be just as impressive.
+If you’re an architecture buff (or simply someone with an eye for beauty), a walk-through Sydney’s streets with your head craned upwards can be a very rewarding way to spend your day.

 Big names in Sydney’s architectural scene include Francis Greenway, the city’s first architect and a former convict, James Barnett, a state employee who built many of the city’s most loved heritage buildings and in more recent times, local Henry Seidler, and international architects Renzo Piano, Frank Gehry and Kengo Kuma.